akoskm/react-crash-course/README.md

 # Start here 👉 [exercises](exercises)

-# Motivation
+# 🧑‍🏫 Motivation

+There are many ways to learn React.

+The "build apps" advice is one of the most popular.

-The "just make a project" advice is common, but it can take days to weeks to execute.
+Although I'm a big believer of learning by doing, it can take days or weeks to learn the basics if you know nothing about React.

-Why?

-The React ecosystem is *vast*.
+That's because the React ecosystem is *vast*.

 Should I go with Remix, Next.js, or maybe Astro, or just stick to Create React App?
 Should I use a UI library like daisyUI, or maybe TailwindCSS?

 You can spend a ton of time picking the best tools, **without** actually building anything.